IshaanA-projects/LinearRegression/README.md

 # Machine Learning Projects
 A group of various ML projects in Python
+Most have been created following [this](https://pythonprogramming.net/machine-learning-tutorial-python-introduction/#google_vignette) website, both from scratch and using libraries such as sklearn

 ## LinearRegression
 Demonstration of Linear Regression in two ways: